Salvador Laurel: 1992 presidential elections

-Post-vice presidency
+Post-vice presidency (1992–2004)

 In 1993, Laurel was appointed by President Ramos to be chairman of the National Centennial Commission in the run-up to the Philippine Centennial celebrations of the country's independence on June 12, 1898.

 Laurel was supposed to resign after the centennial celebrations, but President Joseph Estrada extended his term and abolished the commission only in 1999.
-A few months after, Laurel was charged with graft before the Sandiganbayan (political antigraft court) for misappropriating funds for constructing of the controversial, ₱1.165-billion Centennial Expo in the Clark Freeport Zone in Angeles City.
-Laurel vehemently denied the allegation and chose to stand as his own defense counsel.
+A few months later, Laurel was charged with graft before the Sandiganbayan (political antigraft court) for misappropriating funds to construct the controversial ₱1.165-billion Centennial Expo in the Clark Freeport Zone in Angeles City.
+Laurel vehemently denied the allegation and stood as his defense counsel.

 The charges, however, were eventually proved groundless in court.

 Later life and death

 Following his retirement from public service in 1999, Laurel devoted much of his time to law practice, international consultancy, free legal aid, and writing books.
 He also busied himself with the Nacionalista Party, of which he was president.

 In June 2003, Laurel flew to the United States to seek medical intervention after he was diagnosed with cancer of the lymph nodes.
 He died on January 27, 2004, in his rented home in Atherton, California.
 He was 75 at the time of his death.
 His remains were cremated days afterward.
 On January 29, President Gloria Macapagal Arroyo issued Presidential Proclamation No. 544, declaring seven days of official mourning for Laurel.
-Laurel’s ashes were brought to his hometown of Tanauan, Batangas on February 5 for a necrological service at St. John the Evangelist Church.
+Laurel’s ashes were brought to his hometown of Tanauan, Batangas, on February 5 for a necrological service at St. John the Evangelist Church.
 His ashes were later brought to the Batangas Provincial Capitol in Batangas City for a memorial service.
 His ashes were interred at the Libingan ng mga Bayani in Taguig on February 6.

 In addition, Arroyo awarded Laurel the grand cross of the Order of Lakandula posthumously on February 7, 2004.
+In 2005, his widow Celia Diaz-Laurel wrote and published the biography Doy Laurel, and by 2010, she published his manuscript written in 1999, After 100 Years, What Next?.